-If current end-goal programming continues, then machines will likely just mimic and wirehead human emotion.
+If current end-goal programming continues, then machines will likely just mimic and wirehead human emotions.
+Are they really robots with emotions?
 We could even end up merely becoming an obstacle on the path to it’s end goal.
 It will all come down to, if robots need us or not.
 If we follow Stuart Russell’s philosophies to make robots consider humans and be “provably beneficial” to us, then they will need to consult us, adapt, and will have a need to develop emotional input/output.
 They will need to integrate with human society at a human emotional intelligence level.
 If that happens, we would finally be able to see robots as the equivalent to our human companions.
 We would see them as more intelligent than us, and perhaps also better suited to a higher purpose.
 The next step is to create an AI that is capable of empathy, compassion, and even friendship.
 Once we understand these three core values, then we are finally able to understand the robot as the full potential of the human, or in other words, the most intelligent thing we have created.
 So as we head into the next decade, we need to make sure the robots we create are as capable of love as we are, and capable of empathy as we are.

 Emotions are often what make us irrational because timing and priorities can often govern these emotions.
 We are a very adaptable, flexible, and versatile species.
 It will be difficult to have a purely logical system trying to adapt and work with such an irrational being: Us!